baltimoreheritage/civil-rights-heritage/confederate-memory.md

 > “The cause given for their conduct by those who voted against Dr. Winsey was purely his color, one of them stating that **his Southern birth prevented him from recognizing a negro practitioner**.
 A distinguished Maryland medical Professor replied that he had carried a sword in the Confederate Army, but that his political sentiments would never interfere with his recognition of scientific merit in a member of the colored race."

-## November 12, 1887: Chief Justice Taney statue unveiled in Mount Vernon Place
+## June 1883: Ladies' Confederate Memorial and Beneficial Association reorganizes

 The concerns of black activists and even other Confederate veterans did not limit the growth of memorial efforts in the 1880s and 1890s.
 On May 22, 1883, the Ladies' Confederate Memorial and Beneficial Association reorganized after a decade long hiatus, with the stated objective "to keep green the memory of dead soldiers, and to raise a fund of money to assist their widows and orphans.”
 In June 1883, Baltimore's chapter of the Lee Memorial Association played a critical role in the fundraising campaign to build a statue to Robert E. Lee in Lexington, Virginia.
 In May 1885, Baltimore hosted a reunion of the Army of the Potomac where Confederate and Union veterans came together in a reportedly celebratory reunion.
 Local efforts also continued to combine into a larger national effort.
 The United Confederate Veterans founded in 1889 followed by the United Daughters of the Confederacy founded in 1894.

+## November 12, 1887: Chief Justice Taney statue unveiled in Mount Vernon Place

 Memorial and reunion efforts often drew support from Baltimore’s wealthiest and most influential residents, among them William T. Walters who supported the installation of a monument to Chief Justice Roger B. Taney in the north square of Mount Vernon Place in 1887.
 Walters arrived in Baltimore from Pennsylvania in 1841 and, beginning in 1847, built a fortune as a liquor wholesaler.
 In the summer of 1861, Walters left Baltimore for Paris where he remained until 1865.

 In 1874, Walters began to show his art collection to the public at his home on Mount Vernon Place and, in 1887, commissioned a copy of an earlier 1872 statue of Taney by [William Henry Rinehart](https://en.wikipedia.org/wiki/William_Henry_Rinehart) (located outside the Maryland State House in Annapolis).

+While Roger B. Taney stayed in his position as Chief Justice of the U.S. Supreme Court up until his death on October 12, 1864, his personal sympathy and direct support for the Confederacy is clear.

+During the Civil War, Roger B. Taney had expressed his pride in a son-in-law for his service in the Confederate army and told a young Confederate Army recruit that they were performing a patriotic service like that of the recruit's grandfather during the American Revolution.
+Taney also opposed every Union war measure that came before the Supreme Court.
+Some of this opposition may have been based in legal principle but his goal clearly included obstruction of the war effort.
+In Maryland, Taney also served as a circuit court judge and always fell "ill" just in time to prevent any trial for treason or sabotage from moving forward.

+Roger B. Taney expressed pride in a son-in-law for his service in the Confederate army and told a young Confederate Army recruit that they were performing a patriotic service like that of the recruit's grandfather during the American Revolution.
+Taney also opposed every Union war measure that came before the Supreme Court.
+Some of this opposition may have been based in legal principle but his goal clearly included obstruction of the war effort.
+In Maryland, Taney also served as a circuit court judge and always fell "ill" just in time to prevent any trial for treason or sabotage from moving forward.

+**Note**: See [Dred Scott and the Dangers of a Political Court](https://books.google.com/books?id=_5DCJaGAdsQC&lpg=PA99&dq=taney%20confederacy&pg=PA99#v=onepage&q=taney%20confederacy&f=false)for more on this topic.

 Contemporary accounts of the gift acknowledged the divisive legacy of the Dred Scott decision but also presented a call for unity.
 On November 12, 1887, _The Sun_ described the significance of the statue:

-> ”Maryland continues to honor a judge whose decision in a famous case is reprobated in one section of the Union, notwithstanding its struct agreement with the constitution, and as heartily commended in the other.
+> “Maryland continues to honor a judge whose decision in a famous case is reprobated in one section of the Union, notwithstanding its strict agreement with the constitution, and as heartily commended in the other.
 Fierce disputes, historical in their results, raged about the Dred Scott decision.
 But the issues of that period of conflict are now dead, and all our people respect the memory of the brave, pure and learned judge whose career did so much honor to his native State.”

 _The Sun_ continued to report on the November 12 dedication the next day:

 > “The bronze statue of Chief Justice Taney, by Rinehart, which has been placed on the handsome pedestal erected for it in the north square of Mount Vernon Place, will be unveiled this afternoon at 3 o’clock.
 The unveiling will be done by a great-grandson of Chief Justice Taney, a lad nine years of age, Master Roger Brooke Taney Anderson, grandson of Gen. James M. Anderson, of this city.
 The Maryland Institute Schools of Design, with Prof. Fuchs, and the Charcoal Club of Baltimore artists will attend. […]
-> [William Walter remarked] there has been no Maryland artist who has reflected the credit upon this city and State that Rinehart has.
+> [William Walters remarked] there has been no Maryland artist who has reflected the credit upon this city and State that Rinehart has.
 The manner, too, in which he bequeathed his estate for the advancement of art commends him to all Marylanders.
 There ought to be no stint, and there will be none, in recognizing his genius as represented by this great work, and approval of the generous gift of his fortune.”

 Initial plans featured Severn Teackle Wallis as the main speaker for the unveiling of the Taney statue.
-Wallis had similarly served as the lead orator for the original Rinehart statue of Taney unveiled in Annapolis in 1872.[^1] Historian Corey M. Brooks [recently argued](http://historynewsnetwork.org/article/160063) that Wallis’ 1872 remarks, “made clear that the State House monument stood not just as tribute to an accomplished jurist, but also as Maryland’s ‘protest in the living bronze’ against Republican politicians who had “traduced and ostracized” the man Wallis exalted as the ‘champion’ of ‘free institutions.’”
+Wallis had similarly served as the lead orator for the original Rinehart statue of Taney unveiled in Annapolis in 1872.[^2] Historian Corey M. Brooks [recently argued](http://historynewsnetwork.org/article/160063) that Wallis’ 1872 remarks, “made clear that the State House monument stood not just as tribute to an accomplished jurist, but also as Maryland’s ‘protest in the living bronze’ against Republican politicians who had “traduced and ostracized” the man Wallis exalted as the ‘champion’ of ‘free institutions.’”
 The oration left Dred Scott out entirely but did include Taney’s feelings on abolition:

 > "Abolitionism he hated and loathed with a hatred and loathing which exhausted the resources of his unmatched vocabulary of invective."